ANQUERO/SKC-YOUTH-HUB/README.md

 A vibrant web platform designed to connect and empower the youth community.
 This project aims to provide resources, events, and interactive features for young people to engage, share, and grow together.

 # PERN Stack Application
-This is PERN application that uses PostgresSQL, Express, React(with Vite), and Node.js.
+This is PERN application that uses PostgreSQL, Express, React(with Vite), and Node.js.

+# Tools and State Management
+Rexud
+Axios
+Sass

 ## 🚀 Getting Started